East Greenwich Area Eateries

 The Cozy Grill, Coventry

 We’ve been here many times during our stays in East Greenwich.
 Nice atmosphere, good service and good food at reasonable prices.
 Senior specials are offered during the week.
 We usually get their senior, two eggs with home fries and toast for $2.98.
 Other offerings seem a bity pricy to us but the quality is very good.
 Open for breakfast, lunch and dinner.
-Nothing fancy, but great tasting food, good service and real cheap!
+Nice atmosphere, great tasting food, good service and real cheap!

 Gel’s Kitchen, 1745 Main Street, West Warwick